Disappearance of Steven Koecher: Investigations

-Rolf Koecher, Steven's father, died in February 2011 after a brief illness that may have been toxic shock syndrome.
-Rolf had, with his wife and family, recently finished filming an episode of the Investigation Discovery cable channel's show Disappeared about Steven's case.
+Koecher's father Rolf died in February 2011 after a brief illness that may have been toxic shock syndrome.
+Rolf had, with his wife and family, recently finished filming an episode of the Investigation Discovery cable channel's documentary series Disappeared about Steven's case.
 It aired two months later.

 A cousin of the Koechers started a Facebook page devoted to the case.
 It generated not only some tips but suggestions for how to investigate further.
 Members of the WebSleuths Internet forum also took up the case; they assembled a timeline of events based on newspaper accounts and social media posts by Koecher's family and friends.

 In 2015, a local search and rescue group organized another effort, this time going high up the hills south of Anthem, on a different theory of what Koecher might have been doing.
 They did not find anything.

 Theories

-Koecher's family believes, given his financial circumstances at the time, that he had gone to Henderson that morning for a job opportunity.
-Despite the odd location where he parked his car, on the video the neatly dressed Koecher is walking purposefully, suggesting he knew where he was going and what he was going there for.
+Koecher's family believes, given his financial circumstances at the time, that he went to Henderson that morning for a job opportunity.
+Despite the odd location where he parked his car, on the security video Koecher is neatly dressed and walking purposefully, which his family believes was an indication he was at the scene intentionally.
 "He doesn't look confused or dazed", Steven's brother Dallin said in 2018.